What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 - A healthy feather condition.

-Broiler breeders feel differently about protein in chicken feed.
+Broiler breeders have differing opinions on the inclusion of protein in chicken feed.

-To prevent the chance of breeders’ obesity while they are still producing eggs, they require a careful constituent protein level of 15-17% beforehand.
+To prevent breeders’ obesity while they are still producing eggs, they require a carefully controlled protein level of 15-17% beforehand.

 However, to avoid fertility issues and low reproductive capacity, excess protein is also avoided.